When are you expected to reproduce issues?

 - If you are not able to reproduce > select ‘Is not reproducible’ radio button, fill in the template, attach screen recording, and device log for proof.

-- You cannot understand steps or there aren't enough information to reproduce > reach out to Test lead via project chat to clarify.
+- You cannot understand steps or there isn't enough information to reproduce > reach out to Test lead via project chat to clarify.

 - You find a duplicate issue > comment it with the duplicate issue link.